 The rack depth can be measured by measuring the width of the uprights to which the beams will be attached.
 You may need to allow a 3″ overhang on the front and rear of the rack when measuring the depth of the rack in some circumstances.

 It will be a total of 6’’ extra as we are calculating the depth of the rack from front and back.
 Therefore, you will be subtracting 6’’ from the actual depth of the pallet.
 So that your rack depth will be deep enough just like you want it.

 Taking an example of a standard pallet depth which is 48’’ deep.
 So, you will be needing a 42’’ deep rack.
 3’’ of overhang will surely improve pallet accessibility and make it much easier for forklifts to access the pallets.

 You don’t have just a 42’’ deep pallet rack option but there are many other depths with the following dimensions:

 All these dimensions can vary with the manufacturer you choose.
-Just remember one important point to measure the beam length you took the inside edge.
-But in this case, with uprights, you will be measuring from the outside edge to the other outside edge.
+Just remember to measure the beam length from the edge’s inside.
+However, in this particular case, you will be measuring from one outside edge to the other outside edge while using uprights.